caseylucas/codescooldallas-grpc/7_next_steps/README.md

 Want an even stronger challenge?
 Try building a client to interact with your chat using another gRPC language such as Go, Java, or Python and share with the group!

-Thanks for coming to NodeSchool and don't forget to register your attendance on the GitHub issue!
+Thanks for coming to CodesCoolDallas and don't forget to register your attendance on the GitHub issue!

 ***Links to gRPC Basics for various languages***